-PIRI was created at the 2014 Global Policy Forum (GPF) in Trinidad and Tobago and officially launched the following year in Dili, Timor-Leste, with the vision of making financial services accessible to all Pacific Islanders.
-The region faces access challenges due to factors including geographically dispersed islands, small populations and limited banking infrastructure.
+PIRI was created at the 2014 Global Policy Forum (GPF) in Trinidad and Tobago and officially launched the following year in Dili, Timor-Leste, with the vision of making responsible and inclusive financial services accessible to all Pacific Islanders.
+Key challenges to financial inclusion in the region include geographically dispersed islands, small populations, and limited banking infrastructure.

 The initiative invites member institutions to share a common vision while working toward ensuring that financial services are widely available, easily accessed and used responsibly throughout the region.
 With PIRI, AFI has created a unique model of south-south engagement, that promotes smart policy development through peer learning, exchanges, strategic collaboration, and shared infrastructure development that aims to provide all vulnerable and underserved Pacific Islanders with access to formal and informal financial services.

 The Pacific Regional Regulatory Sandbox – A collaborative and controlled virtual policy environment that enables firms to test their innovative financial products, services and business models under the governance and supervision of eight participating financial sector regulators.
 Submit your applications and get started on this journey with the PIRI sandbox.

 Reserve Bank of Fiji

 To support members within the Pacific Islands region and other Small Island Developing States (SIDS), the following sets out the objectives for PIRI:

 *PIRI became PIRI Plus in 2019, with the admission of Seychelles, following the endorsement by PIRI leaders

 Delivering a financially included Pacific region, where no one is left behind and more vulnerable and underserved populations increasingly participate meaningfully in the shared prosperity that financial inclusion offers, has been an interesting and rewarding journey